-Bugs B Dead offers a comprehensive spider service including de-webbing with a sweep, and an eco friendly treatment to control your Black Widow Spider problems.
+The male Black Widow Spiders body color is mottled brown and white.
+Bugs Bee Dead offers a comprehensive spider service including de-webbing with a sweep, and an eco friendly treatment to control your Black Widow Spider problems.

 The Brown Recluse are native to the United States, from of western Florida to Texas and north to Iowa.
 It has been found sporadically as a transient in other states.
-However WE DO NOT HAVE BROWN RECLUSE SPIDERS IN SAN DIEGO COUNTY due to the climate
+However not in San Diego County due to the climate

 The Brown Recluse, has a reputation that far exceeds reality.
 It is a hunting spider that uses it web only for lining its retreat and for covering its eggs.
 It is very capable of biting humans, and the venom is a cyto-toxic venom which causes tissue death at the site of the bite, possibly leading to a large, infected, and lingering wound.
 However, experts believe that most skin infections blamed on this spider’s bite are actually bacterial infections, particularly in states with very high reported bites but very low confirmed presence of the spider.
 The Brown Recluse lives commonly in structures, hiding with clothing, behind furnishings, or in attics and wall voids.
 Young spiders take about one year to mature and the adults live about one year more.
-They prefer to remain in areas of low activity and are not aggressive, biting only when provoked to do so by becoming trapped and threatened with harm.
+They prefer to remain in areas of low activity and are not aggressive, biting only when provoked or becoming trapped and threatened with harm.

 These are light to dark brown spiders with very long legs and short hairs covering the legs and body segments.
 On the top of the cephalothorax there usually will be a darker pattern that strongly resembles a violin, giving this genus its common names of “violin” or “fiddleback”.
 However, many other spiders also have this vague pattern, and positive identification cannot be made based only on this character.
 The eyes of the brown recluse are very distinctive.
 There are 6 eyes arranged as 3 pairs in an arc across the front of the cephalothorax.
 No other spiders have this eye arrangement, and it can be seen easily with low magnification.